1dv032/syllabus/examination/part_1/examination.md

 9. The calculation microservice.
 This part draws data from the logs and make some calculations every night.
 The results is stored in a database
 10. The database where calculated data is stored and used by the web site, PostgreSQL version 10.5

 The biggest issue today is that the service have scalability problems.
 The service has been popular and the last moth the users has doubled many times.
-This has led to that the servers been overloaded at some times and ended with non-responding servers.
+This has led to the servers been overloaded at some times and ended with non-responding servers.
 The company have taken the decision to investigate how to solve this problem.
 One direction is to outsource the operations of servers and infrastructure to the cloud.
 There are plans of building a private cloud but they also want to investigate the public cloud sphere.
 This is where you come in.

 ## The assignment
 You should write a report where you have investigated the possibility to move the described software to the cloud and using one of the big IaaS; AWS, Microsoft Azure or/and Google Cloud Platform.
 You can choose one or compare two depending on your ambition.
 Here follows a description of the mission from the company.

 We want to handle the scalability problem.
 We don´t want a technical report how to scale the application but more **an overview what possibilities and services that is available and an estimation of the cost of the different services we needed.** We also want references back to where you find your information so we can track it back.
 We will estimate our traffic will be 50 hits per second normally but during some points of the day or when we do some campaign it could in extreme cases be up to 2500 hits per second.